rust-lang/book/src/ch06-03-if-let.md

 `match` and the pattern is its first arm.
 In this case, the pattern is `Some(max)`, and the `max` binds to the value inside the `Some`.
 We can then use `max` in the body of the `if let` block in the same way we used `max` in the corresponding `match` arm.
+Much like `match`, the binding is only valid for the duration of the scope defined by the `if let`, and cannot be used later.
 The code in the `if let` block isn’t run if the value doesn’t match the pattern.

 Using `if let` means less typing, less indentation, and less boilerplate code.
 However, you lose the exhaustive checking that `match` enforces.
 Choosing